pblerner18/pblerner18/README.md

 - 👋 Hi, I’m @pblerner18
-- 👀 I’m an old geezer of 63 who tries to learn python because it now seems impossible to teach Finance without it
+- 👀 I’m an old geezer of 66 who tries to learn python because it now seems impossible to teach Finance without it
 - 🌱 I’m currently learning Generative Adversarial Networks
 - 💞️ I’m looking to collaborate on asking stupid questions
 - 📫 How to reach me https://www.linkedin.com/in/peter-lerner-27868392/
+- My current project /minoann is an outgrowth of financial time series research with c-GAN

 <!---
 pblerner18/pblerner18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.